Rosemont College

-Rosemont College is a private Catholic university in Rosemont, Pennsylvania, United States.
+Rosemont College is a private Catholic university in Rosemont, Pennsylvania, United States, located on the Philadelphia Main Line.
 Founded in 1921 as a women's college by the Sisters of the Holy Child Jesus, the undergraduate program opened to male students beginning in fall 2009.
 The university is accredited by the Middle States Commission on Higher Education (MSCHE).
 Rosemont also offers a range of master's degrees through its school of graduate studies and school of professional studies.
 In March 2025, leadership of Rosemont College and Villanova University announced that Rosemont would merge into Villanova, serving as a secondary campus.